-Dr. Michaels was born in Nashville, Tennessee, and grew up in Ashland, Kentucky.
+Prof. Michaels was born in Nashville, Tennessee, and grew up in Ashland, Kentucky.
 She graduated from Georgia Tech in 1976 with a bachelor’s in Electrical Engineering, and then joined the Hanford Engineering Development Laboratory in Richland, Washington, where she first began developing systems and methods for ultrasonic evaluation.
-This work led to her graduate study in Theoretical and Applied Mechanics at Cornell University, where she earned the M.S. and Ph.D. degrees in 1982 and 1984, and spent a year as an IBM Postdoctoral Fellow.
+This work led to her graduate studies in Theoretical and Applied Mechanics at Cornell University, where she earned the M.S. and Ph.D. degrees in 1982 and 1984, and spent a year as an IBM Postdoctoral Fellow.
 From 1985 until joining the Georgia Tech faculty in 2002, she worked in industry, first as co-founder of a startup company, and later as Manager of Systems Development at Panametrics, Inc., a world leader in the development and manufacture of automated ultrasonic inspection systems.
-Dr. Michaels has over 25 years of experience in the areas of signal processing, wave propagation, data analysis, motion controls, ultrasonic testing, automated ultrasonic inspection systems, and computer software and hardware.

 - Structural health monitoring

 - Nondestructive materials characterization

 - Ultrasonic and acoustic signal processing and imaging

 - Ultrasonic measurement systems

 - Robotics and motion controls for automated measurements

 - Seven patents related to Ultrasonic Inspection Methods and Systems